Finding a Top Financial Advisor Firm in Albany, New York

 Independent Family Office is perhaps the most high-net-worth-centric firm on this list.
 In fact, the firm’s entire client base is comprised of individuals and families with a high net worth.
 So while the firm does not state a specific account minimum, it’s clear that its focus is on affluent clients.

 This fee-only firm does not receive any third-party commissions, as the entirety of its compensation comes from client-paid fees.
-Unfortunately, an overview of advisory certifications for the firm's employees and advisors is unavailable.
+The firm's website mentions that some associates hold JDs and others are CPAs.
+No other information on staff certifications is currently available.
 The firm has four staffers who perform investment advisory functions.

 Independent Family Office Background

-Managing member W. Michael Reickert is the sole principal owner of Independent Family Office.
+Managing member W. Michael Reickert is majority owner and managing member of Independent Family Office.
 The firm has been in business since 2005.

 Investment supervisory services at this firm include asset allocation planning, risk tolerance assessment, tax liability planning, cash flow projections and more.
 On the other hand, financial planning is much more open and revolves around tax planning, charitable gift planning, retirement planning, estate planning and risk management.